-We stocked up with food for the next three days there and in the tiny shop.
+We stocked up with food for the next three days in the tiny shop.
 Relaxing over a coffee we people watched as the morning trade increased.
 Being a weekend the motor cyclists were out and a large group of gleaming Harley Davidsons were parked up.
 The bars were full of leather clad enthusiasts.

 Back in the hotel bar we enjoyed a tortilla for lunch and then were driven along the road in the owners van.
 We had made the right decision as it looked quite dangerous for walking on.
 He took us further than expected, to where the GR7 left the road, and then refused any payment.